p0t4t0sandwich/ModPacketFix/README.md

 A plugin that fixes some of the too big/too small packet errors that occur when connecting to a Vanilla server with a Forge client.

+## Please Note: Some fixes require the Forge user to reconnect to the server

 [Link to my development Discord](https://discord.neuralnexus.dev)

-When reporting an issue, please include the following:
+When reporting an issue or requesting a packet fix, please include the following:

 - Client version and type (Forge, Vanilla, etc.)
 - Server version and type (Spigot, Paper, etc.)